LimJiaJing/cz4010-project-python/README.md

 This is an improvement of the version 1.0 algorithm.
 On top of the base algorithm, we add symmetric encryption.

-The algorithm is as follows (additions have been included in red):
+The algorithm is as follows (additions are in red):

 ![v1.1](img/v1.1.png)